Answering More of Your Most Frequently Asked Questions

 It’s common to see an RFP without an outlined budget because the agency would like to receive a range of competitive pricing.
 That being said, a bidder might have the lowest proposed pricing, but their proposed product/service offering and business structure might not be up to the standard that the procuring company was aiming to target.
 Due to this, the agency may defer the contract award to the “Lowest Responsive and Responsible Bidder” instead.

 In our article Does the Lowest Bid Win the Contract?, we break down why it’s important for you to feel confident about your product/service price since the lowest price doesn’t always win the bid.

 We share more on Pricing Strategies in these articles:

 What’s the average contract range award for my industry?

-While we wish we had these statistics, unfortunately there’s no predictable “average” contract award — for any industry.
-RFPs differ by length, scope, format, renewability, etc. Further, every RFP is written with a different project solution in mind, adding to the difficulty determining an average contract award.
+While we wish we had these statistics, unfortunately, there’s no predictable “average” contract award — for any industry.
+RFPs differ by length, scope, format, renewability, etc. Further, every RFP is written with a different project solution in mind, adding to the difficulty of determining an average contract award.

 For instance, entering “IT” as a keyword in an RFP database search returns a variety of different IT solution requests: “IT Equipment,” “IT Research,” “IT Upgrades,” “IT Maintenance,” and so on.
-Digging deeper, when we drill down on “IT Equipment” we recieve a list of “IT Management tools for telecom services,” “IT equipment for classrooms,” “IT equipment replacement”.
+Digging deeper, when we drill down on “IT Equipment” we receive a list of “IT Management tools for telecom services,” “IT equipment for classrooms,” “IT equipment replacement”.
 These projects range from four figures to seven figures.
 And, all have vastly different scopes of work, contract terms and requirements.

 What sources do you use to find bids?

 Finding an RFP can sometimes be more difficult than responding to one.
-The first thing we tell our clients is that it’s not about the quantity, it’s about the quality of the RFP your business chooses to respond to.
+The first thing we tell our clients It’s not about the quantity; it’s about the quality of the RFP.
 A quality RFP is one that aligns with your business strategy and growth.